Your Home Addition: Planning Your New Addition

 The New Science of Wall and Roof Framing

 Once your foundation is in, we begin framing the walls and roof.
-There are a number of options for wall and roof building, from conventional stud framing to very "out there" approaches such as straw bale and rammed earth (we don't build any of these, by the way).
+There are several options for wall and roof building, from conventional stud framing to very;"out there"; approaches such as straw bale and rammed earth (we don't build any of these, by the way).

 Light wood framing is still a great structural system.
 Its only problems are that it takes a lot of wood and is so very hard to insulate.
 The most common insulation material is fiberglass batts inserted into stud cavities and stapled to adjoining studs and plates.
 So ubiquitous is this combination of framing/insulation that it is commonly referred to as "stick and batt".

 Traditional stick framing uses more lumber than is strictly necessary and is hard to insulate (Read about it in Whole Wall Insulation).
 There are too many joints and gaps that permit air infiltration.
 Research has found that a space of as little as 1 millimeter inside a stud cavity is enough to start a convection current that transfers heat at an alarming rate.
 Insulation methods such as blown-in or applied cellulose while more effective, are also considerably more expensive than the usual fiberglass batts.

 Conventional framed walls and roofs also require a considerable amount of skilled labor and a lot of time to complete.
 Framing a house often takes two or three weeks during which time the entire structure is exposed to the elements.
 This exposure has been found to be a primary cause of mold infestation in new structures.